This how-to explains how you can configure a delete object action in Mendix Studio.

 Repeat step 3 to create an attribute Address of string type.

 Now you need a page where customers’ names will be listed.
 Create a blank page and name it Customers.
-For more information on creating pages, see section 3.2 Creating a New Page in Pages.
+For more information on creating pages, see the Creating a New Page section in Pages.

 A new blank page is created.